edisongsa/edisongsa.github.io/README.md

 [Welcome to My GitHub Repository](https://edisongsa.github.io)

 ## 👋 Introduction
 Hi there!
-I’m **[Your Name]**, a passionate data analytics enthusiast.
+I’m Edison, a passionate data analytics enthusiast.
 I have a deep interest in uncovering insights from data and transforming them into actionable decisions.
 I enjoy working with large datasets, building predictive models, and visualizing data to tell compelling stories.

 ## 📊 About Me
 I am fascinated by the world of data analytics, and I am continuously learning new techniques and tools to enhance my skills.
 My goal is to use data to solve complex problems and make a significant impact in various domains, including finance, healthcare, and marketing.